NeriDavid1/PitagoDoc/Home.md

 ---
-title: Home
+title: Info
-layout: home
+layout: Info
-nav_order: 1
+nav_order: 2
 description: "Pitago is a mobile app that teaches math to teens through interactive, guided exercises.
 Learn math the smart way, one step at a time."
 permalink: /
 ---